aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/terraform/solutions/iam_access_analyzer/README.md

-# AWS SRA cloudtrail Organization Solution with Terraform<!-- omit in toc -->
+# AWS SRA IAM Access Analyzer Solution with Terraform<!-- omit in toc -->
 <!-- markdownlint-disable MD033 -->

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: CC-BY-SA-4.0